Arbinchaudhary240/Task_manager_app/README.md

 # Django Task Manager
-A professional-grade Task Manager built with Django, focusing on Object-Oriented Programming (OOP) and secure Class-Based Views.
+A robust, timezone-aware Task Management application built with Django.
+This isn't just a simple "To-Do" list; it handles the complex parts of web development, like localized time offsets and custom template logic.

 ## 🚀 Features
 - **User Authentication:** Secure registration, login, and logout.